Aliases for STRA6 Gene

 The protein encoded by this gene is a membrane protein involved in the metabolism of retinol.
 The encoded protein acts as a receptor for retinol/retinol binding protein complexes.
 This protein removes the retinol from the complex and transports it across the cell membrane.
 Defects in this gene are a cause of syndromic microphthalmia type 9 (MCOPS9).
 Several transcript variants encoding a few different isoforms have been found for this gene. [provided by RefSeq, Dec 2008]

 GeneCards Summary for STRA6 Gene

 STRA6 (Stimulated By Retinoic Acid 6) is a Protein Coding gene.
-Diseases associated with STRA6 include diaphragmatic eventration and microphthalmia, syndromic 9.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with STRA6 include microphthalmia, syndromic 9 and diaphragmatic eventration.
+Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
 GO annotations related to this gene include receptor activity and vitamin transporter activity.

 UniProtKB/Swiss-Prot for STRA6 Gene

 May act as a high-affinity cell-surface receptor for the complex retinol-retinol binding protein (RBP/RBP4).
 Acts by removing retinol from RBP/RBP4 and transports it across the plasma membrane, where it can be metabolized.
 This mechanism does not depend on endocytosis.
 Binds to RBP/RBP4 with high affinity.
 Increases cellular retinol uptake from the retinol-RBP complex (By similarity).